SharedSmally/doc/groovy.md

 ### Builder with Closures
 - Use pre-defined builders like the JsonBuilder or MarkupBuilder to create data or text structures

 - Simple Builders with Closures
      - A node in the builder is a method and use a closure as the argument of the method to create a new level in the builder hierarchy.
-     - use pre-defined method names in our builder syntax, but can also use dynamic or unkown method names by implementing the methodMissing method.
-The same goes for properties we can implement with real property methods or by implementing the propertyMissing method.
+     - Use pre-defined method names in the builder syntax
+     - Use dynamic or unkown method names by implementing the methodMissing method.
+     - The same goes for properties with real property methods or by implementing the propertyMissing method.
 ```
 // Builder syntax to create a reservation with passengers,
 // departing and destination airport and make it a 2-way flight.